Remember Atlas, the anthropomorphic robot created by Boston Dynamics, already developers of the legendary BigDog?

 The latest improvements stem from new techniques that have accelerated development processes.

-First among all an optimization algorithm capable of transforming the "description" of a maneuver (a sort of musical score) into real actions performed by Atlas.
+First among all an optimization algorithm capable of transforming the "description" of a maneuver (a sort of musical score) into actual actions carried out by Atlas.

 Secondly, a new predictive model that allows Atlas to link the various actions together in a coherent and conservative way, as a natural person would instinctively.